 A recent article from the Wall Street Journal pinned the decline on security fears and merchants not doing enough to train their staff.

-I’ll go on record and say I’m very impressed with the security features of Apple Pay and most concerns from users are misplaced.
+I’ll go on record and say I’m actually impressed with the security features of Apple Pay and most concerns from users are misplaced.

-With that said, it doesn’t help that people are learning that even the fingerprint sensors on their phones are not as secure as they thought.
+The extra layer of fingerprint security helps with lost/stolen fraud but consumers are also learning that the fingerprint sensors on their phones are not as secure as they thought.